 A: Learning from my children.
 They are (in yoga speak) the REAL gurus.
 One of my favorite lessons from my children happened in 2009 as I was hurrying both my boys into their car seats in an attempt to get them home, fed and down for a nap before one (or both) of them imploded.
 In the midst of my own stressful and impatient moment, my 3-year-old – through his limited ability to speak and express himself – signed “I love you.”
 In the early days of my blog, many of my posts (including this one telling the above story) centered around the wisdom I’ve gained from simply being with, and listening to, my children.

 Q: What is one of your biggest challenges as a parent?

-Leave a Comment: Please help us give a warm welcome to Jan.
-Do you relate with any of her struggles and successes in motherhood?
-Let us know in the comments section below!
+Leave a Comment: Please help us give a warm welcome to Ginger.
+Do you have additional question for her?
+Share them in the comments section below!

 Are you interested in joining our NAMC Member Blog Directory?